-The Leader of the District Council is Councillor Terry Cutmore.
-As the most senior Councillor, Terry is Chairman of Executive meetings and is key to the Council's relationships with its partners.
-Terry is supported by a Deputy Leader, Councillor Mike Steptoe.
+The Leader of the District Council is Councillor Simon Wootton.
+As the most senior Councillor, Simon is Chairman of Executive meetings and is key to the Council's relationships with its partners.
+Simon is supported by a Deputy Leader, Councillor Mrs Cheryl Roe.

 The Executive considers Council policy and the management of all Council services.
 The Leader of the Council also heads the Conservative Councillors, which make up the largest political group represented on the Council.
-The main opposition group is the Green and Rochford District Residents, which is headed by Councillor John Mason.
+There are four opposition groups – Green, which is led by Councillor Michael Hoy, Independent, which is led by Councillor Mike Wilkinson, Liberal Democrats, which is led by Councillor James Newport and Rochford District Residents, which is led by